Ayydre/project2/README.md

 I used mongodb Atlas as my database to store my posts and heroku to host my project.
 Also used express and mongoose to make a full CRUD app.
 And lastly used css to style the website.

-In the future I would like to add a comment section on each post for users to be able to comment on other user's posts.
+In the future I will add functionality to the comments.